chenchao15/2D_projection_matching/README.md

 Firstly, put the `gt/` folder and the  `render/` folder into the `data/` folder.

-Secondly, Using the original rendered images to generate silhouettes and 2D sampling points, and save them into TFrecords format (taking the plane(category ID 02691156) as a example):
+Secondly, Using the original rendered images to generate silhouettes and 2D sampling points, and save them into TFrecords format (taking the plane(category ID 02691156) as an example):

 ```
 cd data